 Tagging studies were conducted again in 2008, and GA DNR staff found that 50% of the fish tagged that year were recaptured and removed from the river, thereby resulting in an exploitation estimate (fishing mortality) of 50 percent.
 With similar successful results being obtained in consecutive years (2007, 2008), no additional tagging has been conducted.
 However, the potential still exists that tagged fish may still be at-large, and thus anglers are still asked to report any fish caught with a tag to the GA DNR.

 In the first 10 years (2007–2016) since the implementation of the full-time FRP in April 2007, more than 64,000 individual flathead catfish were removed from the river, and as of 2023 over 100,000 fish have been removed from the river since full-time removal efforts began.
 The size structure of the flathead population has been affected as a result of FRP efforts as well, with the average size fish removed dropping from 5.8 lb in 2007 to 0.8 lb in 2018.
-Biomass per effort has varied annually but has shown a similar trend, declining from 57.1 kg/hr in 2007 to 36.3 kg/hr in 2015.
+Biomass per effort has varied annually but has shown a similar trend, declining from 57.1 kg/hr in 2007 to 11.4 kg/hr in 2018.
 Interestingly, in addition to observing declines in both the average size and biomass of flatheads over the years, GA DNR staff have also noted several instances of female flatheads displaying gravid eggs at much smaller sizes than before.
 In fact, a 7.5inch gravid female was discovered in 2017.
 It is anticipated that such maturation at smaller sizes and younger ages is likely a compensatory mechanism resulting from high removal rates.